 Regional Advisor for Latin America and Africa

-Professor Gary Doxey, former Managing Director of the International Center for Law and Religion Studies, rejoined Center in 2009 after three years during which he served as president of the Mexico City South Mission of The Church of Jesus Christ of Latter-day Saints.
+Professor Gary Doxey, former Managing Director of the International Center for Law and Religion Studies, rejoined Center as Associate Director in 2009 after three years during which he served as president of the Mexico City South Mission of The Church of Jesus Christ of Latter-day Saints.
 In April 2011 Professor Doxey was called as an Area Seventy of the Church, with a five-year term ending in 2016.
 Before joining the law school, Professor Doxey served under Governor Olene S. Walker of Utah as chief of staff – the state’s top appointed official, head of the cabinet, and chief operating officer of the executive branch.
 Prior to that, he served six years as general counsel to Utah Governor Michael O. Leavitt.
 Professor Doxey has spent much of his career in Utah state government, serving as deputy commissioner of financial institutions and as associate general counsel to the Utah Legislature.
 He is also a professor of history at Brigham Young University and has taught at the University of Utah.
 He spent his early legal career as a commercial law practitioner and was a judicial clerk for the United States Bankruptcy Court for the District of Utah.
 He has a Ph.D. from Cambridge University and a J.D. from BYU.
 He speaks or reads several languages and is the author of many scholarly publications.
-In January 2011 he was named chair of the Center's Development Committee.
+In January 2011 he was named chair of the Center’s Development Committee.